aulonahaliti/Aulona-Haliti/README.md

 - 📫 How to reach me **aulonahaliti98@gmail.com**

+- 🏹 My hobbies are: **Photography, Archery, Reading, Walking in Nature and Camping.**

 - ⚡ Fun fact **My friends used to call me "🎄" because of my hair**

 <h3 align="left">Connect with me:</h3>